hydrology-tep/documentation/source/quick-start-manual/qsm3.rst

 	:width: 80%
 	:figclass: img-container-border

-	Figure 5: The Geobrowser of SWBM for Red River Application (3)
+	Figure 5: The Geobrowser of WQ for Red River Application (4)

 2. An overview of the available services within this thematic application is given.
 Hovering a service provides you a small summary of the service and its developer.

-3. Currently for Small Water Body Mapping there is only one service available, but the search field can be used to find your service of interest once there is an extensive number of services available.
+3. Currently for Water Quality there is only one service available, but the search field can be used to find your service of interest once there is an extensive number of services available.

 .. figure:: includes/qsm3-f6.png
 	:align: center